Fiazul/Playng-Piano-Api/README.md

 Feel free to submit *your* best practices on how to completely miss the point of music.
 We're all about encouraging chaotic creativity here.

-## License

-This project is licensed under the MIT License.
-Use it, break it, or just leave it alone.
-Your call.

 ## Disclaimer

 This project will not make you a better musician.
 In fact, it might do the opposite.
 Use at your own risk!
 Enjoy the absurdity!